 Now more than ever, Oxford Playhouse recognises the importance of building partnerships with community organisations.
 Together we can achieve amazing things.

 Earlier in the year, prior to the Coronavirus pandemic, we joined forces with the brilliant community partners Age UK, Oxfordshire Association for the Blind and Be Free Young Carers.
-We are pleased to announce that with the help of our friends, a number of new projects will be happening over the summer, to continue to support Oxfordshire communities whilst our building remains closed.
+We are pleased to announce that with the help of our friends, a number of new projects will be happening over the year, to continue to support Oxfordshire communities whilst our building remains closed.

 For more information or to get involved with any of these projects, please email firstname.lastname@example.org